AnyhowStep/tsql/README.md

 + More goals and non-goals

 + Examples of compile-time type-safety you won't get from other libraries

++ Remove usages of "I" and replace with "we"?

 <!--
 > I'm just thinking about how...